-AI is constantly evolving, especially over the last several years, it will continue to do so.
-Realizing the potential of this amazing technology that embraces machine learning, image and optical character recognition, natural language processing (NLP), etc., many businesses are actively contributing to AI initiatives.
+The thing is that AI is constantly evolving, especially for the last several years.
+And will be.
+Realizing the potential of this amazing technology that embraces machine learning, image and optical character recognition, natural language processing (NLP), etc., businesses are actively contributing to AI initiatives.
 What’s more, many companies are building their own AI teams that include data scientists, software engineers, DevOps, and business analysts.

 NLP is a subsection of linguistics, computer science, and AI that studies interactions between machines and natural languages.
-NLP also includes how to use machine learning algorithms for analyzing either human speech or text.
+Natural language processing also concerns how to use machine learning algorithms for analyzing either human speech or text.

 By teaching computers to instantly interpret what an individual said or wrote and understand the actual meaning, it is poised to bridge the gap between people and computers.
-Since communication is not just about words, but body language, the intonation of an individual, and context, this task is very challenging and the goal of NLP is to solve it.
+Since communication is not about just words but body language, the intonation of an individual, and context, this task is really challenging and the goal of NLP is to solve it.

-For example, NLP can be employed for creating human speech recognition systems, for machine-aided translation, data extraction and analysis, spam filtering, autocompletion, answers to the questions, predictive text input, and much more.
-Gartner predicts that by 2020 virtual customer assistants will be adopted for 25% of customer service operations.
+For example, NLP can be employed for creating human speech recognition systems, for machine-aided translation, data extraction and analysis, spam filtering, autocompletion, answers to the questions, predictive text input, and a lot more.
+By the way, Gartner predicts that by 2020 virtual customer assistants that use NLP will be adopted for 25% of customer service operations.

 Just imagine how different industries—retail, banking, insurance, IT, healthcare, and many others—can take advantage of adopting natural language processing.
 NLP applications can include bots helping customers make purchases and providing consultations, programs taught to capture and process data, analyze and verify documents, conversational interfaces for computers, smart homes, smart cars, and so on.

-As you can see, the number of possible use cases is almost infinite.
+As you can see, the number of possible use cases of NLP technology is almost infinite.
 Now, let’s take a look at NLP latest trends and predictions for 2020 and beyond.

-That’s the main difference between speech recognition which aims to reprint language in real-time, and NLU that focuses on the determination of intent, sentiment, and context.
+That’s the main difference between speech recognition that aims to reprint language in real-time, and NLU that focuses on the determination of intent, sentiment, and context.

 With the evolution of NLU, we’ll see the ubiquitous growth of its applications.
-Just imagine how it will be: systems that understand the meaning, provide instant answers, and even direct the conversation.
-Directory services that assist people in finding the desired information, resolving their issues, and more.
-Such products will allow companies to dramatically improve customer service and automate manual operations.
+Just imagine how it will be: systems that understand the meaning thanks to NLP technology, provide instant answers and even direct the conversation.
+Directory services that assist people in finding the desired information and resolving their issues, and more.
+Such products will let companies dramatically improve customer service and automate manual operations.

-Due to the deep and correct language interpretation, machine-to-human communication will reach a completely new level.
-Furthermore, with natural language processing, business operations like data collection and analysis, data vetting, and facts checking will be automated and errors—excluded.
+Due to the deep and right language interpretation, machine-to-human communication will move to a completely new level.
+Furthermore, with natural language processing, business operations like data collection and analysis, data vetting, facts checking will be automated and errors—excluded.

 In common speak, unsupervised learning is about providing an algorithm with input data as a training set and finding correlations.
 Once it understands the term in a given text and parts of human speech, unsupervised learning is able to correctly define mathematical relationships between them.

-At the moment, technological solutions such as chatbots, robots, self-driving cars, decision-support systems, and forecasting systems can employ both supervised and unsupervised learning.
+At the moment, technological solutions employing natural language processing such as chatbots, robots, self-driving cars, decision-support systems, and forecasting systems can employ both supervised and unsupervised learning.

 Since this kind of AI enables companies and, in particular, data scientists, to discover patterns in big data, they get the ability to make predictions.
-Also, supervised and unsupervised learning can be used as a great starting point for making successful decisions.
+Also, supervised and unsupervised learning can be used as a great base for taking successful decisions.

 Working in conjunction with NLP, it will become possible to take a deeper look at the meaning, context, and sentiment of the analyzed texts and produce better results.

-Thanks to transfer learning (a machine learning technique that allows using the experience gained in solving one problem to solve another, similar issue), we’ll see the appearance and distribution of multilingual translation in the near future.
+Thanks to transfer learning (it is a machine learning technique that allows using the experience gained in solving one problem to solve another, similar issue), we’ll see the appearance and distribution of multilingual translation in the near future.
 With the increasing use of speech recognition technologies and text analysis systems, computers will be able to instantly process and interpret the human language.

-Additionally, due to the determination of the conversation’s context, as well as the user’s intent and sentiment, machine translation will be dramatically improved.
-As a result, machines are expected to replace humans in translation operations in the next 5-10 years.
+In addition, due to the determination of the conversation’s context, the user’s intent and sentiment, machine translation will be extremely improved.
+With the evolution of natural language processing, machines are expected to replace humans in translation operations in the next 5-10 years.

-In the future, content will be mainly produced by machines.
-This is called natural language generation (NLG), a category of NLP that focuses on creating texts with the help of structuring and summarizing data.
+In the future, the content will be mainly produced by machines.
+This is called natural language generation (NLG), a category of natural language processing that focuses on creating texts with the help of structuring and summarizing data.

-Even today, computers can prepare product descriptions for e-commerce stores using NLP technology.
+Yet today, computers can prepare product descriptions for e-commerce stores using NLP technology.
 Although now this operation still requires human validation, soon they will be able to autonomously generate articles and other types of texts in a given area and make it no worse than people.
 This is another field that is expected to be significantly transformed with natural language processing.

-Another important prediction for NLP for 2020-2025 is the creation and ubiquitous integration of cross-platform solutions with a single voice assistant that works across various devices.
+Another important prediction regarding natural language processing for 2020-2025 is the creation and ubiquitous integration of cross-platform solutions with the NLP-based voice assistant that works equally on various devices.

 For example, a conversational interface can be implemented in smart homes, self-driving cars, smartphones, computers, and other devices.
-Hence, an individual will be able to use the same voice assistant on all his or her devices with no loss of quality or accuracy.
+Hence, an individual will get the ability to use the same NLP-enabled voice assistant on all his or her devices while the context of communication won’t be lost.

-Semantic search is one of the most popular NLP trends for 2020.
-Including both NLP and NLU and focusing on defining the key ideas of a certain text, it aims to quickly process multiple documents to define specific terms, insights, and requirements.
+Semantic search is one of the most popular natural language processing trends for 2020.
+Including both NLP and NLU and aiming to define the key ideas of a certain text, it aims to quickly process multiple documents to define specific terms, insights, and requirements.

-This way, it will no longer be necessary to spend a lot of time on information searches and analytical research as this process gets reduced from hours to minutes.
-Therefore, industries that deal with large amounts of data that include insurance, banking, healthcare, pharmaceuticals, and more will benefit from using semantic search applications.
+This way, there is no necessity to spend a lot of time on information search and analytical research as this operation gets reduced from long hours to minutes.
+Therefore, industries that deal with large amounts of data that include insurance, banking, healthcare and pharmaceuticals, etc., will benefit from using NLP-based semantic search applications.